 How to Make a Carpal Tunnel VA Claim

-• Compile thorough medical records and documentation, including diagnoses, treatment history, physician notes, test results such as nerve conduction studies and electromyography (EMG), and any relevant medical evaluations.
+– You also need test results, such as nerve conduction studies and electromyography (EMG), and any relevant medical evaluations.

-• Secure a nexus letter from a qualified medical professional that clearly and explicitly links your carpal tunnel syndrome to your military service or a service-connected disability (this will not be required if there is documentation of the carpal tunnel syndrome in service records).
+2. Secure a nexus letter from a qualified medical professional that clearly and explicitly links your carpal tunnel syndrome to your military service or a service-connected disability

 Steps in the Claim Process